8 Ways To Discipline Your Child Without Hurting Them?

 Set time limits for your child according to their age.
 Time out is not meant to be endless.
 Older children could do a few hours, and toddlers might only need one or two minutes before they are ready to play again.

-Talk about ways of “working through” anger and discipline at the moment.
+Talk about ways of “working through” anger and discipline your child at the moment.
 For example, if your child doesn’t want to listen during time-outs, work with them.

 Take Away Their Privileges As Punishment.